drogue-iot/blog.drogue.io/content/2021-11-05-introducing-drogue-server/index.md

 With the server running, testing it is super easy.
 If you have the hardware, there is already a lot of [examples](https://book.drogue.io/drogue-device/dev/examples.html#_drogue_cloud_connectivity_examples) that will work with the server out of the box (just point them to the correct IP of your server).

-If you don't have any supported microcontroller hardware, don't worry!
+If you don't have any microcontroller hardware, don't worry!
 We've got you covered with the [std cloud](https://github.com/drogue-iot/drogue-device/tree/main/examples/std/cloud) example that runs out of the box on any Linux/Mac OS X/Windows.

 All you need to do is specify the device username and password in the example configuration (see the README for the example), edit the expected IP and port of your server instance, and run.